 The Directors and management team, comprising experienced professionals that possess extensive technical and industry experience, has a proven record of successfully operating and expanding the business.
 Therefore, the Group ensures the remuneration package of Directors and the management are reasonable and competitive in the market and the Group believes that its long-term growth depends on the expertise, experience and development of our employees.
 The salaries and benefits of the employees depend primarily on their type of work, position, length of service with us and local market conditions.
-In order to improve our employees' skills and technical expertise, the Group provides regular training to our employees.
-Besides these, the Group has formulated detailed regulations in its employee manual with respect to dismissal, working hours, vacations and other aspects.
+In order to improve our employees' skills and technical expertise, the Group provides regular training to our employees depending on their position in the Group.
+Besides these, the Group has formulated detailed regulations in its employee manual with respect to promotion, dismissal, working hours, vacations and annual leaves and other aspects.

 The Group mainly recruits employees through recruitment fairs and on-campus recruitment.
-As at 31 December 2019, we had a total of 747 employees.
-The following table sets forth the number and breakdown of our full-time employees by function as at 31 December 2019:
+As at 31 December 2020, we had a total of 760 employees.
+The following table sets forth the number and breakdown of our full-time employees by function as at 31 December 2020:

-Number of employees Directors and senior management 13 23 Research and development Production 536 Procurement 11 21 Sales and marketing Quality control 71 Finance 8 64 Administration and logistics Total 747
+Number of employees 15 Directors and senior management Research and development 31 Production 550 Procurement 11 Sales and marketing 20 Quality control 51 9 Finance Administration and logistics 73 Total 760